dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 are completely able capture the behavior of all units and subunits of the system.

-Yes, there are similar theories in genomics and AI, but no paradigm of genomic programming I know of truly accounts for the importance of containerized, spatially-distributed state and the emergence of metastates in an autonomous, probabilistic system.
+Yes, there are similar theories in genomics and AI, but AFAIK no paradigm of genomic programming truly accounts for the importance of containerized, spatially-distributed state and the emergence of metastates in an autonomous, probabilistic system.